telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 -   The MD5SUM of /usr/bin/contextBroker binary (that can be obtained with "md5sum /usr/bin/contextBroker" is not the right one (check list for particular versions at the end of this section).
--   The prelink package is installed (this can be checked running the command "rpm -qa | grep prelink")
+-   The prelink package is installed

 The cause of this problem is [prelink](http://en.wikipedia.org/wiki/Prelink), a program that modifies